-What a truly beautiful show this has been – not may I had enhanced by my terrible videoing skills or rather lack thereof!
+What a truly beautiful show this has been – not may I add, enhanced by my terrible videoing skills or rather lack thereof!
 Well done Piraeus and well done Good Chance Theatre!

 That’s more than enough excitement and frenetic activity for one day.
 I need a swift drink and something to eat so I go to a lovely little bar called Filotimos located down the side of the Municipal Theatre.
 Dover cocktail and a light bite!

-Tomorrow we Amal goodbye as she heads of to Italy
+Tomorrow we wave Amal goodbye as she heads of to Italy